 Now comes the second bag and body search at the gate right before getting on the flight.
 Since it isn't allowed to bring fluids into the airport we are forced to buy beverages inside the airport.
 So why were we told to throw out any beverage we did not finish before boarding?
 Were they all not bought at the airport?
 Then came the random body search.
 One of us (who is of a female body) was wearing a tank top and open oxford shirt.
 They were asked to remove their jacket and when it was pointed out that in fact it was a shirt, they were still asked to remove it and was then patted down.
 There was no space between the top and their skin, so really now?

 If was a full flight and unfortunately we didn't get seats together.
-After sitting down in the middle of a row I realized my check in bag was to big to fit under the seat.
+After sitting down in the middle of a row I realized my check in bag was too big to fit under the seat.
 One of the only two flight attendants on this Airbus A320 which seats 150 passengers sped by my seat and said the bag had to go under the seat in front of me.
 If she took a moment to listen she would have heard me say it couldn't.
 On her second pass by, she did take the time to hear me.
 She then proceeded to open the over head and say "we can put your bag up here".
 She then walked away.
 Now all my life I have known that we is not the same as you or I.

 Then came the announcements that were coming from one of the pilots, flight attendants or want to be comedian that should definitely not give up their day job unless they are a flight attendant.
 After flying with JetBlue, which was my first and last time, I can see why they thought it okay to make a passenger sit on the toilet for their flight.